oracle/graal/substratevm/DebugInfo.md

 as the original but the DWARF info record that defines it includes information that tells gdb how to convert pointers to this type.

-When gdb is asked to print the oops stored in this field it is clear that it is an offset rather than a raw address.
+When gdb is asked to print the oop stored in this field it is clear that it is an offset rather than a raw address.

 ```